mappls-api/mapmyindia-rest-api/mapmyindia-maps-geocoding-rest-api-example/Readme.md

 14. `formattedAddress`(string): the general protocol following address.
 15. `eloc`(string): eloc of the particular location.
 16. `latitude`(double): the latitude for the location.
+Geometry information is NOT available in most use-case driven response; and is RESTRICTED.
 17. `longitude`(double): the longitude for the location.
+Geometry information is NOT available in most use-case driven response; and is RESTRICTED.
 18. `geocodeLevel`(string): the best matched address component.
 19. `confidenceScore`(float): the confidence for current of geocodelevel.